Understanding the Silent Majority in Our Online Communities

 Much of the data we’ve been gathering is quantitative.
 There are areas we want to further explore, especially taking a look at qualitative data.
 For some of our communities, it’s easy to see what content resonates and what doesn’t.
 For other communities, active engagement isn’t necessarily our goal.
 The community is less interested in commenting or sharing but they’re still engaged.
 For these communities, we need to better understand and define what success means to us.
 What we use as a measurement of success in one community isn’t necessarily what we would use to measure success in another community.
 Our next step for one particular community is to do a deep dive into analysis of our content.
 We want to establish categories and sub-categories to which we can code each of our articles.
 Hopefully, this will give us a better idea of the relationships between our content and relationships between our content and community members.

 In understanding our communities, we realize the ‘silent majority’ makes up a big portion.
-The engagement habits of the silent majority may differ and not be as obvious as the 1% or 9%.
+The community engagement habits of the silent majority may differ and not be as obvious as the 1% or 9%.
 To be successful it’s critical we’re reaching all segments within our community.
 Understanding the behaviors and seeking to satisfy the specific wants and needs of the silent majority is as much as our responsibility as it is for community members who are more comfortable commenting.
 Katz asked a group of less vocal members what makes them feel more comfortable in online communities and members responded “no anonymous postings, moderated discussions, a ban on personal insults.”3 These are just some of the methods we employ to make sure all our members feel comfortable.

 Is silent majority a large segment of your community?
 What tools do you use to explore what brings them gratification?
 Let us know!